 Despite being one of the closest cenotes to town, Calavera Cenote is relatively under the radar, less busy than other tourist spots and a tad quieter.
 This means more time for peaceful exploring.
-After a short walk from the parking lot located on the main highway, start your journey by cliff jumping to gain access to the sinkhole.
+After a short walk from the parking lot on the main highway, start your journey by cliff jumping to gain access to the sinkhole.

 Once you’re in, a hand-painted sign attached to a tree tells you to jump here, along with an arrow pointing down.
 It’s as clear of a sign as you’ll get.
-This is where the fun really begins!
+This is where the fun really begins.

-The lagoon, located just outside of Tulum, is a popular site for divers, with a number of underwater caverns and tunnels to explore.
+The lagoon, located just outside Tulum, is a popular site for divers, with a number of underwater caverns and tunnels to explore.
 It’s also a hotspot for swimmers chasing warm waters and a more relaxing time.
 Make sure you have your selfie stick and GoPro at the ready because it’s one of the most Instagrammable places in Mexico.
 All that’s left for you to decide is who to take the plunge with.

-As with all natural wonders, a level of care and attention is required to get the most from your visit.
+As with every natural wonder, a level of care and attention is required to get the most from your visit.
 Be warned that there are no lifeguards watching over the people who come to swim or jump.
 With no supervision, it can be a while before emergency help gets to Cenote Calavera, so be clever and don’t take any undue risks.
 If you have an opportunity to hire a qualified cave diver or instructor to be your guide, the whole trip will be even more rewarding (and safer).

 Exploring Cenote Calavera requires a good level of physical fitness, so make sure you’re in the right shape mentally and physically before you take on the journey.
 When you are ready to jump, watch out for divers surfacing and others casually swimming in the water below.
 It doesn’t get too packed but because some of the holes are quite small, a few people can feel like a lot of bodies.